tonioloewald/bindinator.js/docs/react.md

 ```
 When the `<input>` changes, `handleChange` takes its value, sets `state.text` to that value,
 which triggers a `render` which tells the DOM to set the `<input>.value` to the
-next value (which it already has because that's where it came from, so never mind.)
+newly updated `state.text` (which it already has because that's where it came from,
+so never mind.)

 Imagine if the `<form>` and the `<TodoList>` were slightly more entangled.
 You might easily end up re-rendering the `<TodoList>` every time you entered a keystroke,